natcap/invest.users-guide/source/habitat_risk_assessment.rst

      Name: File can be named anything, but avoid spaces.
      File Type: A valid vector file such as shapefile, GeoJSON, or Geopackage.
      Sample path: C:\Users\NatCap\Documents\hra_workspace\aoi.shp

+9. **Generate GeoJSONs for Web Visualization (optional)**.
+If this option is enabled, the model would generate GeoJSON files for users to visualize their outputs on the HRA web application at http://marineapps.naturalcapitalproject.org/ after the model run.

 .. _hra-info-csv: